-Mediators are often confused with moderators, which leads to misconceptions and misinterpretations in causal analyses (Ferraro and Hanauer, 2015; Holmbeck, 2019; Kraemer et al., 2008; Wu and Zumbo, 2008).
-Mediators and moderators play very different roles in the effect of a treatment on an outcome, and thus the distinction between the two is important for valid causal mediation analyses (Baron and Kenny, 1986; MacKinnon, 2011).
-Moderators do not lie on the causal path but instead affect or "moderate" the strength or direction of a causal effect.
-Moderators interact with treatments and mediators to alter their effects on the outcome, a phenomenon known as interaction or "effect modification".
-In the drought system, soil type or texture in each plot may modify the effect of drought on productivity (Figure 2c).
+Mediators are often confused with moderators, which leads to misconceptions and misinterpretations in causal analyses (Ferraro & Hanauer, 2015; Holmbeck, 2019; Kraemer et al., 2008; Wu & Zumbo, 2008).
+Mediators and moderators play very different roles in the effect of a treatment on an outcome, and thus the distinction between the two is important for valid causal mediation analyses (Baron & Kenny, 1986; MacKinnon, 2011).
+Moderators do not lie on the causal path but instead affect or 'moderate' the strength or direction of a causal effect.
+Moderators interact with treatments and mediators to alter their effects on the outcome, a phenomenon known as interaction or 'effect modification'.
+In the drought system, for instance, soil type or texture in each plot can modify the effect of drought on productivity (Fig. 2C).
 For example, drought may have a different effect on soil moisture in clay soil than in sandy soil, because clay soil can retain moisture for longer periods.
 The moderation of the effect of drought on soil moisture would thus modify the overall effect of drought on productivity across different soil types, creating heterogeneous treatment effects.
-If distinguishing the heterogeneous effects of drought on productivity for different soil types is of interest, moderator or subgroup analysis can be used (VanderWeele, 2012a; Wu and Zumbo, 2008).
-Moderator analysis can also be combined with mediation analysis (Vander-Weele, 2012a, 2014; Wu and Zumbo, 2008).
-While we focus on methods for estimating causal mediation effects, interactions created by moderators introduce heterogeneity that must be handled appropriately to estimate mediation effects without bias (see Sections IV. and VI.
+If distinguishing the heterogeneous effects of drought on productivity for different soil types is of interest, moderator or subgroup analysis can be used (VanderWeele, 2012a; Wu & Zumbo, 2008).
+Moderator analysis can also be combined with mediation analysis (VanderWeele, 2012a, 2014; Wu & Zumbo, 2008).
+While we focus on methods for estimating causal mediation effects, interactions created by moderators introduce heterogeneity that must be handled appropriately to estimate mediation effects without bias (see Sections IV and VI and Section 3 in Appendix S1).